bismuthfoundation/hypernode/sentinel/readme.md

 To run the sentinel in its `sentinel` screen, just do

-`screen -d -S sentinel -m bash -c "python3 sentinel.py"`
+`screen -d -S sentinel -m bash -c "python3.7 sentinel.py"`
+(supposses you run the latest version,with python3.7)

 > **note**: If you need to edit your python3 invocation in sentinel.py, then you may want to rename sentinel.py to something else, like my_sentinel.py, so it won't be override by updates.